 Best of Typical Czech Cuisine in Bohemian Spirit

-This is a simple and classic European style tavern with a warm and friendly atmosphere.
-Its delicious cuisine is something that singles out this spot as a different and unique:
+This is a simple and classic European-style tavern with a warm and friendly atmosphere.
+Its delicious cuisine is something that singles out this spot as different and unique:

 - Beef goulash

 - Confit duck leg